Tokimitsu/BankApplicationProject/readme.md

  There is a prototype of the BackEnd Bank's Core Services data.

- Data consist of clients, accounts, products, accounts, transactions and managers
+ Data consist of clients, accounts, products, accounts, transactions.
 ___

 * [ApiDoc Link](http://localhost:8080/swagger-ui/index.html)